yahancheng/Big-data-architecture-with-League-of-Legends-eSport-Stats/README.md

 ### Speed Layer

 Since my dataset does not have real-time ingestion, here I use a web page and Kafka message queue to increment user submitted new game data.
-The speed layer is managed by the rest part of **app.js** and `finalSpeedLayer` folder, and the web interface of speed layer is handled by **submit-game.html**.
+The speed layer is managed by the rest part of **app.js** and `finalSpeedLayer` folder, and the web interface of speed layer is handled by **submit-game.html**, which can be found in **`profession-lol/src/public`** folder.

 Data streaming process is written in scala.
 Schema of submitted game data: